SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `CarpenterKennedy2N54` - The five-stage, fourth order low-storage method of Carpenter and Kennedy (free 3rd order Hermite interpolant).
 Fixed timestep only.
 Designed for hyperbolic PDEs (stability properties).

+### Adaptive Multistep Methods

+#### Adams-Bashforth Explicit Methods

+- `VCAB3` - The 3-step third order multistep method.
+Ralston's Second Order Method
+  is used to calculate starting values.
+- `VCAB4` - The 4-step fourth order multistep method.
+Runge-Kutta method of order
+  4 is used to calculate starting values.
+- `VCAB5` - The 5-step fifth order multistep method.
+Runge-Kutta method of order
+  4 is used to calculate starting values.

+#### Predictor-Corrector Methods

+The combination of an explicit method to predict and an implicit to improve the prediction is called a predictor-corrector method.

+- `VCABM32` - It is third order method.
+In `ABM32`, `AB3` works as predictor and
+  Adams Moulton 2-steps method works as Corrector.
+Ralston's Second Order Method is used to calculate starting values.
+- `VCABM43` - It is fourth order method.
+In `ABM43`, `AB4` works as predictor and
+  Adams Moulton 3-steps method works as Corrector.
+Runge-Kutta method of order 4 is used to calculate starting values.
+- `VCABM54` - It is fifth order method.
+In `ABM54`, `AB5` works as predictor and
+  Adams Moulton 4-steps method works as Corrector.
+Runge-Kutta method of order 4 is used to calculate starting values.
+- `VCABM` - An adaptive order adaptive time Adams Moulton method.
+It uses an order adaptivity algorithm derived from Shampine's DDEABM.

 ### Fixed Time and Order Multistep Methods

 Methods using the approximation at more than one previous mesh point to determine